netj/3x/docs/tutorial/README.md

 [...]
 ```

-Alternatively, you can duplicate the desired lines as many as you want using
+Alternatively, you can duplicate the desired lines as many times as you want using
 your text editor without running the `3x plan` command multiple times.